-The RSCC catalog, the Students' Guide to Safety, and the Student Handbook/Calendar, which are available and accessible to students at all RSCC campus locations.
-This information is also presented in the New Student Orientation sessions and in credit Orientation courses.
-Students should contact the Admissions Office, Academic Advisement Center, or the Dean of Students for copies, if needed.
+The RSCC catalog, the Students' Guide to Health & Safety, and the Student Handbook/Calendar, which are available and accessible to students at all RSCC campus locations.
+This information is also presented in the New Student Orientation sessions.
+Students should contact the Admissions Office, Academic Divisions, or the Assistant VP for Students and Multicultural Affairs for copies, if needed.
 Although the College provides this information to the student, it is the student's responsibility to become familiar with the policies and regulations outlined in these publications.
-Students may see the Dean of Student Services and Multicultural Affairs for clarification of these policies and regulations.
+Students may see the Assistant VP for Student Services and Multicultural Affairs for clarification of these policies and regulations.